vprnet/soundcloud-podcast/README.md

-#VPR App Template
+#VPR SoundCloud Podcast App
-Used to create and push static web applications for hosting on Amazon S3.
+Used to create and push SoundCloud-driven podCasts to Amazon S3.

-This stack is used by VPR to publish news apps and can be used for anything from building a blog to creating more advanced web applications.
+A variant of the VPR app-template

 ## Technology
 - [Flask](http://flask.pocoo.org/): Used for local development